 As with all medication, SGLT2 inhibitors can have side effects, some that are serious.

 Side effects can include:

-- Urinary tract and yeast infections.
+Urinary tract and yeast infections.
 Increased glucose in urine makes people more susceptible to yeast infections and urinary tract infections.
-This is because excess sugar in your urine creates a good environment for bacteria and yeast to grow in your urinary tract or genital area.
+This is because excess sugar in your urine creates an environment for bacteria and yeast to grow in your urinary tract or genital area.

-- Ketoacidosis.
-In 2015, the U.S. Food and Drug Administration released a warning that SGLT2 inhibitors can increase the risk of diabetic ketoacidosis, particularly in the perioperative period (the time period of a surgical procedure).
-Ketoacidosis happens when your body doesn’t have enough insulin and starts making energy from fat.
+Ketoacidosis.
+In 2015, the U.S. Food and Drug Administration released a warning that SGLT2 inhibitors can increase the risk of diabetic ketoacidosis (DKA), particularly in the perioperative period (the time period of a surgical procedure).
+Ketoacidosis happens when your body doesn’t have enough insulin and starts making energy from fat since you are unable to use the glucose in your system.
 Ketones are an acid created by your body when it burns fat instead of glucose for fuel.
 Problems arise when ketones build up in your system.
-Untreated, ketoacidosis can be life threatening.
+Untreated, DKA can be life threatening.

 Your health care provider will weigh the benefits and risks of all medications before developing a diabetes management plan for you.
 Always discuss benefits and risks with your healthcare provider.

 A1c (also known as HbA1c) measures glycated hemoglobin in your system.
 Hemoglobin is a protein that carries oxygen to your cells.
 Excess glucose in your blood attaches to hemoglobin while it is doing its work.
 The longer your blood sugar levels run high, the more glucose will attach, showing up in an HbA1c blood test.